devbmv/ArduinoLab/README.md

 ## Welcome to Arduino Lab

 Arduino Lab is an online shop concept dedicated to Arduino enthusiasts, hobbyists, and makers looking for a variety of Arduino-compatible microcontrollers and accessories.
-This project showcases a fully functional e-commerce platform built with Django, featuring product listings, cart functionality, user accounts, and secure checkout with simulated payment processing.
+This project demonstrates a fully functional e-commerce platform built with Django, featuring product listings, cart functionality, user accounts, and secure checkout with simulated payment processing.

 This project is the final portfolio submission for the Code Institute Diploma in Fullstack Software Development and serves as a demonstration of full-stack development skills in e-commerce application design.

-> **Disclaimer**: This project is intended exclusively for educational purposes and should not be used for real commercial transactions or any unauthorized business or other purposes.
+> **Disclaimer**: This project is intended exclusively for educational purposes and should not be used for real commercial transactions or any unauthorized business purposes or other uses.
 The author assumes no responsibility for misuse or adaptation for commercial objectives.

 You can explore the live project here: [Arduino Lab](https://arduino-lab-project-ab20ce1e1a15.herokuapp.com/)